DrumSlayers/PA-ESGI-2023/README.md

 ```

 ## Déploiement
+### Infrastructure Provisioning
 1. Fetch the AWS credentials using [AWS Academy Credentials scrapper](#aws-academy-credentials-scrapper) script
 2. `terraform init -backend-config=backend.conf`
 3. `terraform plan / deploy`

+### Infrastructure Configuration
+1. In `Ansible/` folder, copy each .example files to .yml files and edit the values with the required credentials (AWS & Remote database)
+2. Run Ansible Playbook to configure each instance you want to configure.
+   Playbooks are configured to match the right EC2 tags, so it automatically configure the targeted service.
+   For exemple:
+   - `ansible-playbook -i ansible/aws_ec2.yml ansible/dolibarr-playbook.yml`
+   Will configure Dolibarr EC2 instance.

 ## AWS Academy Credentials scrapper
 The AWS Academy Learner Lab is giving new access tokens every 4 hours and at every lab start, so we need to scrap the token from the lab page automatically to prevent copying the values each time (very time consumming)